-- After you loan closes, the entire amount of your loan will be deposited in the account(s) you select.
+- After your loan closes, the entire amount of your loan will be deposited as a lump sum in the account(s) you select.

 - The interest rate for a home equity loan is typically fixed.
 This means you will also have a fixed monthly payment while you pay back the loan.

-- Interest payments on home equity loans may be tax deductible under certain conditions when the loan goes towards home renovation expenses although you need to check with your tax advisor to receive advice on your potential eligibility for this deduction.
+- Interest payments may be tax deductible under certain conditions when the loan goes towards home renovation expenses.
+Check with your tax advisor to receive advice on your potential eligibility for this deduction.

 What is a home equity line of credit (HELOC)?

 - On the first day of a home equity line of credit, you are given access to an account with the agreed credit limit.
-You are charged interest only on any withdrawals from the account, which can make the repayment amounts of home equity lines of credit less consistent from month-to-month.
+You are typically charged interest only on any withdrawals from the account, which can make the repayment amounts on HELOCs vary from month-to-month.

-- With a variable interest rate, home equity lines of credit may offer a lower starting interest rate than home equity loans, but the interest rate can change based on U.S. economic trends.
+- With a variable interest rate, HELOCs may offer a lower starting interest rate than home equity loans.
+However, that interest rate can change based on U.S. economic trends.

 - Some HELOCs allow monthly payments towards the principal of the loan to be delayed until the final day of the loan.
 While this can lower your monthly payments, it can also create a balloon payment when the loan ends.
-Borrowers should check when applying for HELOCs to understand the full repayment schedule for the line of credit when applying for a HELOC.
+You should make sure you understand the full repayment schedule for the line of credit when applying for a HELOC.

-- A HELOC repayment period will typically last 5-30 years at a low interest rate with monthly payments and interest that depend on how much is withdrawn and the according interest rate at the time of withdrawal.
+- A HELOC repayment period will vary in length depending on how the loan is structured.
+During this time, monthly payments are determined by how much is withdrawn and the interest rate at the time of withdrawal.

-- Like a home equity loan, interest payments on home equity lines of credit may be tax deductible when the expenses are for home renovation although you need to consult with a tax advisor to understand what options may be available to you.
+- Like a home equity loan, interest payments on HELOCs may be tax deductible when the funds are used for home renovation, although you need to consult with a tax advisor to understand what options may be available to you.

-As you weigh the differences between a fixed loan vs. a line of credit, you will find some minor differences between the two products:
+As you examine the comparison of a home equity loan vs. HELOC, you will notice some important differences between the two products.

-A home equity loan charges interest at a fixed rate, while most home equity lines of credit charge interest at a variable rate.
+A home equity loan charges interest at a fixed rate, while most HELOCs charge interest at a variable rate.

-Fixed interest rates provide you with predictable repayments, allowing your home equity loan lender to provide you with a schedule for stable repayment amounts over the life of the loan.
+Fixed interest rates provide you with predictable repayments.
+This makes it possible to schedule consistent monthly repayment amounts over the life of the loan.

-Variable interest rates are based on the interest rate on a standard index (such as the bank’s prime rate or U.S. Treasury bill rate plus a margin set by the lender.
-This means they can fluctuate as the index changes based on factors of the U.S. economy.
-Interest rates for HELOCs will likewise change as your line of credit matures.
+Variable interest rates are based on the interest rate on a standard index like the lending institution’s prime rate or U.S. Treasury bill rate plus a margin set by the lender.
+This means they can fluctuate as the index changes based on factors in the U.S. economy.

-As you compare the variable interest rates for HELOCs, you will want to know:
+As you compare variable interest rates for HELOCs, you will want to know:

 - Which index is used and what is the current variable?

-- What amount of margin does the lender charge?
+- What is the amount of margin that the lender charges?

-- What is the interest rate cap and floor?
+- What are the interest rate cap and floor?

 Another difference between a HELOC and a home equity loan is how you receive the money.

-A home equity loan is dispersed as a lump sum: the entire loan amount will be deposited into your preferred account(s) when you receive your funds.
+- A home equity loan is disbursed as a lump sum.
+The entire loan amount will be deposited into your preferred account(s) when you receive your funds.

-A home equity line of credit is typically set up as a separate account from which you can withdraw the funds only as you need them.
+- A home equity line of credit is typically set up as a separate account from which you can withdraw funds only as you need them.

-Both home equity loans and home equity lines of credit will assess a variety of closing costs and can include prepayment penalties if you pay back the loan before the scheduled term.
-Your lender should provide you these fees and penalties up front so you can evaluate which lender provides the most attractive terms.
+- Both home equity loans and HELOCs may assess a variety of closing costs and can include prepayment penalties if you pay back the loan before the scheduled term.